 Emerald Lake is so much more than its canoeing experience.
 You could easily spend a half day or more at this impressive location.

-Though this area isn’t renowned for its hammocking spots, we successfully found a cozy shaded spot nuzzled in the trees and overlooking the lake.
-Bring a book, some comfortable clothes, and enjoy a relaxing afternoon in your hammock.
+Though this area isn’t renowned for its hammocking spots, we found a cozy shaded spot nuzzled in the trees and overlooking the lake.
+Bring a book and comfortable clothes, and enjoy a relaxing afternoon in your hammock.

-If the canoe rental already felt like it was at the high end of your budget, consider packing a picnic to enjoy before or after your canoe trip.
-Though there are picnic tables available as you walk down the trail to your left, they do tend to fill up quickly.
+If the canoe rental is already at the high end of your budget, consider packing a picnic before or after your canoe trip.
+Though picnic tables are available as you walk down the trail to your left, they tend to fill up quickly.
 Consider bringing a picnic blanket or some camping chairs instead.

-Did you know that you can bring a small picnic on the canoe with you to enjoy while floating on the lake?
-Be sure to keep all food scraps and garbage with you while on the canoe and take them with you when you leave.
+Did you know you can bring a small picnic on the canoe to enjoy while floating on the lake?
+Keep all food scraps and garbage while on the canoe, and take them when you leave.
 Alcohol is not permitted on the canoe.

 The Natural Bridge

-If you’re heading to Emerald Lake, you need to stop at the Natural Bridge on either your way in or out.
+If you’re heading to Emerald Lake, you must stop at the Natural Bridge on either your way in or out.
 The Natural Bridge is a stop-off point on Emerald Lake Road.
-The turn-off is easy to miss, so keep an eye out for it on your left as you head up to Emerald Lake.
+The turn-off is easy to miss, so watch for it on your left as you head up to Emerald Lake.